 Sales began her career as a journalist in the early 1990s, working for New York magazine, Harper’s Bazaar, Vanity Fair and other publications.
 Among her best-known articles is her 2013 piece for Vanity Fair entitled "Friends Without Benefits," which explores the world of teenagers and the pervasive influence of social media on their lives.
 The article went viral and sparked widespread discussions about the impact of technology on young people.

-The article later served as the basis for Sales’ 2016 nonfiction book, American Girls: Social Media and the Secret Lives of Teenagers, which delves into the lives of teenage girls across America and the pressures they face in the digital age, focusing on issues such as cyberbullying, online harassment, misogyny and sexualization.
+The article later served as the basis for Sales’ 2016 nonfiction book, American Girls: Social Media and the Secret Lives of Teenagers, a New York Times bestseller, which delves into the lives of teenage girls across America and the pressures they face in the digital age, focusing on issues such as cyberbullying, online harassment, misogyny and sexualization.
 American Girls received acclaim for its in-depth reporting, analysis and Sales’ ability to amplify the voices of young women and girls of diverse races, ethnicities and socioeconomic backgrounds.

 In 2015, Sales gained recognition for her Vanity Fair article entitled “Tinder and the Dawn of the 'Dating Apocalypse,'” which explores the influence of dating apps on modern courtship.
 The article went viral and sparked a national conversation about the effects of technology on dating and intimate relationships.
 Sales’ 2021 memoir Nothing Personal continues her research with further examination of how dating apps exacerbate loneliness and alienation as well as sexism, racism and LGBTQ discrimination.